 - Amenorrheic for > 2 years without a hysterectomy and/or oophorectomy and follicle stimulating hormone value in the postmenopausal range upon pretrial (screening) evaluation.

 - Status is post-hysterectomy, -oophorectomy, or -tubal ligation.

-- Male patients with a female partner(s) of childbearing potential must agree to use highly effective contraceptive measures throughout the trial starting with the Screening visit through 90 days after the last dose of study treatment is received.
+- Male participants with a female partner(s) of childbearing potential must agree to use highly effective contraceptive measures throughout the trial starting with the Screening visit through 90 days after the last dose of study treatment is received.
 Males with pregnant partners must agree to use a condom; no additional method of contraception is required for the pregnant partner.
-Note: Abstinence is acceptable if this is the established and preferred contraception method for the patient
+Note: Abstinence is acceptable if this is the established and preferred contraception method for the participant.

 - Currently participating and receiving study therapy or has participated in a study of an investigational agent and received study therapy or used an investigation device within 3 weeks of first dose of current study drug.